 Misconfigured (conversion settings): Different automated and conversion-based bid strategies such as Target cost-per-acquisition (CPA), Target return-on-ad-spend (ROAS), Maximize conversions, or Enhanced cost-per-click (ECPC) use historical conversion data to optimize bid performance.
 Also, if conversion tracking and conversion actions aren’t right, automated bidding strategies won’t work well.

-Learn how conversion setting can limit bid strategy performance, and how to fix the settings.
+Learn how conversion settings can limit bid strategy performance, and how to fix the settings.